Your Emergency Care Visit

 As our patient, you receive timely and efficient care.
-You can expect to see a doctor or physician assistant for an initial assessment within one hour of arrival, or even faster depending on your illness or condition.
-During this time, we may also perform tests to help us make a diagnosis.
+We strive to make sure that all patients can see a doctor or physician assistant for an initial assessment within 15 minutes of arrival, and those with life-threatening conditions are evaluated immediately.
+During this time, we may also expedite any needed laboratory tests or imaging exams to help us make a diagnosis.

 For your safety, multiple members of the staff may ask you the same questions.
 We want to fully understand your story to provide you with the best treatment possible.
 To respect your privacy, we make every effort to speak softly in open care spaces.

 We also invite you and your loved ones to ask questions about your treatment and condition.
 Please tell us if you are in pain or if what we are doing to manage your pain isn’t working so we can help.
 You and your family are the most important members of our team.